judithpillado/java-beginner-tutorial/README.md

 }
 ```

-Each case that should be supported gets covered by a `case` branch.
+Each branch in the `if` from above gets covered by a `case` branch here.
 Inside this `case` branch there is the opertation as well as a `break` statement.
 This is important to exit the switch after something was executed.
-When we would not add the break statement multiple cases might get executed.
-Similar to the `else` branch there is the `default` case inside the `switch` statement.
-This branch is executed when no other condition is met.
+Otherwise multiple cases might get executed, for example the `case 'M'` and the `default` branch.
+Similar to the `else` branch there is the `default` case inside the `switch` statement which is executed when no other condition is met.

 The last step to complete our static calulcator would be to add some more error handling.
 As we found out previously we need to check if the `args` array has enough entries (3 in this case) and if the first two entries are integers.
-We could do this similar to this:
+We can do this using the things we just learned.

 ```java
 public class Calculator {